kiklhorn/mycroft-skills-manual/README.md

 ##########
 In work:

--mycroft-npr-news.mycroftai - needs new parser that reed titles as ther is no czech station with short news in mp3
+-mycroft-npr-news.mycroftai - needs new parser that reed titles as there is no czech station with short news in mp3